tallero/archiso-profiles/README.md

 # License

-All the code is released under AGPLv3.
+All the code is released under GNU Affero General Public License version 3.